go-vela/vela-downstream/DOCS.md

 ### `unable to authenticate: user  not found`

-Vela doesn't know about the user that owns the token, even though the user exists in Github and the token may be valid.
+Vela does not have a record of the user that owns the token, even if the user exists in the source control management system and the token may be valid.

 Log into Vela as this user once to fix the issue.

 ### `unable to restart build myorg/myrepo/1234`

-Vela doesn't have permission to restart the build with the given token.
+Vela does not have permission to restart the build with the given token.

 Make sure the user that owns the token has write access to the repo that this .vela.yml is inside as well as any repos you want to trigger builds for.

 Admin access on these repos is not required.